-My research is centred on museums and galleries, in particular I am interested the way that audiences experience museums, engage with their exhibitions and involve themselves in participatory projects.
-I have twenty years experience working in the sector as a curator in museums and with photography and digital media, and this informs a lot of what I do as an academic researcher.
-My research also closely relates to my teaching.
-As the Course Leader for the MA in Museums, Galleries and Contemporary Culture I am involved in a lot of partnerships with museums so my research projects often come from collaborations and are designed to benefit my students.
-For example at Tate Exchange creating a multi-sensory public engagement programme ‘Tasty and Smelly’ (2017), investigating public attitudes towards time and place for the Museum of London in advance of the development of their new museum (2017) or collecting oral histories of three generations of Jewish families in London with the Jewish Museum (2018).
+Peter Ride is Principal Research Fellow and Course Leader of the MA Museums, Galleries and Contemporary Culture.
+His research is centred on museums and galleries, in particular he is interested the way that audiences experience museums, engage with their exhibitions and involve themselves in participatory projects.
+He has twenty years of experience of working as a curator in museums and with photography and digital media.
+His research and teaching integrate partnerships with museums.
+Examples include the multi-sensory public engagement programme Tasty and Smelly (2017) at Tate Exchange; investigating public attitudes towards time and place for the Museum of London (2017); and collecting oral histories of three generations of Jewish families in London with the Jewish Museum (2018).